mayank1612/namaste-react/README.md

 - PureComponent is similar to Component but it skips re-renders for same props and state.
 - However, your component will still re-render if a context that it’s using changes.
   (Advantage: Optimized as number of re-render is reduced)
+- Strict Mode enables the following development-only behaviors:
+  Your components will re-render an extra time to find bugs caused by impure rendering.
+  Your components will re-run Effects an extra time to find bugs caused by missing Effect cleanup.
+  Your components will be checked for usage of deprecated APIs.